Office of the Superintendent of Financial Institutions

 The AAR must disclose the following details for the total participating account and for each sub-account that may exist:

-The Appointed Actuary is expected to include in the AAR the dividend policy that is publicly disclosed to participating policyholders.
+The Appointed Actuary is expected to include the Dividend Policy and Participating Account Management Policy that are publicly disclosed to participating policyholders in the AAR.
 The Appointed Actuary is to disclose where this public disclosure is made.
+If there are any changes to the Dividend Policy and Participating Account Management Policy, describe all the changes and rationale for these changes.

 This section of the Memorandum applies only to former Canadian mutual companies that have demutualized.